-That was the warning Thursday from two leading insurance claims experts speaking to wealth managers, attorneys and accountants at a presentation organized and sponsored by CCIG.
+That was the warning recently from two leading insurance claims experts speaking to wealth managers, attorneys and accountants at a presentation organized and sponsored by CCIG.

 Although they often fail to account for the worst-case scenario, the wealthy aren’t blind to the risks of a lawsuit, Michael Daugherty, a VP and the Dallas regional claims manager for Chubb, said.
 In fact, he said, many high net-worth families are more alarmed than ever about ending up in court at a time when income and wealth disparities have received so much attention.

 According to a Chubb survey of households with $5 million or more in investable assets, 68 percent of respondents said they believed public perceptions of them have become “more negative” since the Great Recession.
 Only 4 percent said public perceptions have become more positive.